 We offer a variety of affordable, healthy, and convenient RTH products to our consumers, including self-heating hot pot and mixed rice.
 Our RTH products are meant to be convenient, simple, and designed to be consumed anywhere, anytime.
 We first launched our RTH product line in the fourth quarter of 2019.
-For the years ended December 31, 2020 and 2021, the revenue from RTH products represents 39.4% and 47.0% of our overall sales, respectively.
+For the years ended December 31, 2020 and 2021, the revenue from RTH products (excluding our plant-based and vegetarian products) represents 39.4% and 17.3% of our overall sales, respectively.
 We have developed 26 SKUs since 2019, as of June 30, 2022, we sold 13 SKUs through one or more sales channels, and had a 2022 new-product development pipeline of 11 SKUs.